 - understand most written text (not technical)

 - make notes and understand most of the general meaning of lectures and presentations.

-As part of their application, every student will be asked to write a short personal essay (approximately 250 words about the student’s academic studies, extra-curricular activities and university aspirations).
-Applicants aged 15-18 years old will be able to work on improving this draft during the course.
-Younger students (13-14 years old) will do other exciting activities instead.
+As part of the application process, all applicants aged 16-18 years old will be asked to write a short personal essay (approximately 250 words about their academic studies, extra-curricular activities, university aspirations and why they would like to attend the course in Cambridge).
+The older students will have scheduled times to work on improving this draft during the course.
+Younger students (12-15 years old) will do other exciting activities instead.